About Edgar Loudermilk...

 Loudermilk also wrote all 15 songs on on his October, 2013, Mountain Fever Records’ release, My Big Chance Tomorrow.
 The album appeared on numerous radio charts and also appeared on the Roots Music Report’s Top 100 Bluegrass Albums of 2014 chart.
 His strong, confident bass playing and vocal prowess are the foundation for this solid record.

 On the trail on the highly successful Adkins & Loudermilk album, Loudermilk has struck out on his own with a solo project that he is very excited about.
 His new band, Edgar Loudermilk Band, featuring Jeff Autry, debuted and although the band name may be new, all of the members have played together for quite some time and have quite a chemistry and stage dynamic.
-Edgar's former Adkins & Loudermilk bandmates, Jeff Autry (featured guitar player), Glen Crain (dobro) and Zack Autry (mandolin), complete his current band.
-Edgar Loudermilk Band, featuring Jeff Autry's latest album, titled "Georgia Maple" was released in July, 2016, which included banjo player, Chris Wade on the recording.
-The Edgar Loudermilk Band, featuring Jeff Autry performed throughout the United States and Canada during 2016 and 2017.
+Jeff Autry (featured guitar player), Zack Autry (mandolin), Curtis Bumgarner (banjo), and Dylan Armour (resonator guitar) complete Edgar's current band.
+In 2016 Edgar Loudermilk Band, featuring Jeff Autry's "Georgia Maple" album was released, which included banjo player, Chris Wade on the recording.